Estimating outflow masses and velocities in merger simulations: impact of r-process heating and neutrino cooling: Outflow models: unbound matter and asymptotic velocity

 A first improvement to the geodesics criterion is the Bernoulli criterion, used in many merger simulations today.
 The Bernoulli criterion is often written as the assumption that a particle is unbound if $hu_t<-1$; and that, if it is unbound, its asymptotic Lorentz factor is \beq \Gamma_\infty = -hu_t. \eeq Here, $h=1+\epsilon+P/\rho$ is the enthalpy, $\epsilon$ is the specific internal energy, and $P$ is the pressure.
 In composition-dependent equations of state, $\epsilon$ includes not only the thermal energy, but also the nuclear binding energy of the nuclei when in NSE at a given density, temperature, and composition.

 The Bernoulli criterion relies on the fact that $h u_t$ is constant along a given streamline of a steady-state flow.
-This is not formally applicable to merger outflows, as these are not steady-state flows, yet the Bernoulli criterion appears to do a reasonable job of capturing the transformation of thermal energy and nuclear binding energy into kinetic energy during the expansion of the outflows.
+This is not formally applicable to merger outflows, as these are not steady-state flows, yet the Bernoulli criterion appears to do a reasonable job of capturing the transformation of thermal energy and nuclear binding energy into kinetic energy during the expansion of the outflows (see e.g. Figs.1-3).
 As a result, it is probably the most broadly used criterion in current simulations.
-It does however have important limitations, besides the (technically wrong but apparently reasonably accurate) assumption of a steady-state flow.
+It does however have important limitations.